 RESPONSE TO COVID-19 VIRUS – Due to the outbreak of the COVID-19 virus (coronavirus) Anglicare advises staff and clients to take the following precautions in line with government recommendations.
 Safety for staff and our clients is our priority.

 It is essential that staff observe the self-isolation period of 14 days when returning from any overseas locations.
-If staff have travelled on domestic flights, please contact your manager before returning to your workplace.
+If staff have travelled interstate, please contact your manager before returning to your workplace.

 UPDATE FROM CEO JEREMY HALCROW